Pyrenees Refuges: A Taste of French and Spanish Summer

-Based on my limited experience, dinners in French refuges has been better than in Spanish refuges but then, only at Spanish refuges have we had vegetarian and vegan options which was a real treat.
+Based on my limited experience, dinners in French refuges has been better than in Spanish refuges but then, only at Spanish refuges have we had vegetarian and vegan options that were a real treat.
 French refuges are still very meat-centric and are catching up nicely in the plant-based realm.

 Dinner usually comes with white bread, sourdough or baguette style.
-Note that quantities are very generous for European standards and you can always ask for seconds of soup or mains in case you’re still hungry.
+Note that quantities are very generous for European standards and you can always ask for seconds of soup or mains, in case you’re still hungry.

 Spanish breakfasts are definitely better than French breakfasts as they offer savory options (pan con tomato, sometimes cheese or cured meats), something which sits better with some stomachs.

-Pack-up lunches are equally uninspiring in France and in Spain and sadly result in a lot of plastic trash, which is why we tend to pack our lunches for the whole duration of the trip.
+Packed lunches are equally uninspiring in France and in Spain and sadly, result in a lot of plastic trash, which is why we tend to pack our lunches for the whole duration of the trip.

 Last but not least, meal time!
 Spanish meals are served slightly later than French meals (7.30 or 8pm instead of 7pm).
 With kids, that’s something to consider.

 What Else Can You Expect in Pyrenean Refuges?